hyurl/sfn/docs/v06x/en-US/security.md

 visit the dangerous page.

-To protect your website being hacked from an XSS attack, **SFN** provides some useful functions that allow you escape unsafe code in the user input.
+To protect your website being hacked from an XSS attack, **SFN** provides some useful functions that help you escaping unsafe code in the user input.

 The framework uses [sfn-xss](https://github.com/Hyurl/sfn-xss) module to back these escapes.